Dahleez (2016 TV series)

-Dahleez is an Indian romantic drama television series that aired on Star Plus.
+Dahleez is an Indian romantic drama television series that aired on StarPlus.
 It was produced by Fortune Productions of Farhan Salaruddin.
 The series aired from 14 March 2016 to 26 June 2016.
 It starred Harshad Arora and Tridha Choudhury.

 Based in Delhi, it focuses on the bureaucracy of India, how the country works, and the high-level politics that happens behind closed doors with a terrorism angle.
 Harshad Arora plays the role of an IAS officer and Tridha Choudhury essays the role of a lawyer.